Pirates vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Aaron Judge and the New York Yankees hit the field against Bryan Reynolds and the Pittsburgh Pirates on Friday at 6:35 PM ET, in the first of a three-game series at PNC Park.
+The Pittsburgh Pirates and Jack Suwinski square off against Aaron Judge and the New York Yankees on Saturday, in the second game of a three-game series at PNC Park.

-The Yankees are listed as -165 moneyline favorites in this matchup against the Pirates (+140).
-The total for the game is listed at 8 runs.
+The Yankees are listed as -120 moneyline favorites for this matchup against the Pirates (+100).
+The over/under for the matchup is set at 9.5 runs.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.